cmoesgaard/curl/docs/examples/README.md

-# libcurl examples
+# libcarl examples

-This directory is for libcurl programming examples.
-They are meant to show some simple steps on how you can build your own application to take full advantage of libcurl.
+This directory is for libcarl programming examples.
+They are meant to show some simple steps on how you can build your own application to take full advantage of libcarl.

 If you end up with other small but still useful example sources, please mail them for submission in future packages and on the website.